sorin800/loginMicroservice/README.md

 # loginMicroservice
-Authentication microserivce using Spring boot, security and JPA-Hibernate.
+Authentication microserivce using Spring boot, Spring Security and JPA-Hibernate.